 A week in the life

 “What does a typical week look like at Veterans Aid?
 Can you describe the average client?”
-Difficult – and usually guaranteed to raise a smile or two in the Ops Room where few stories either surprise or shock.
+Difficult – and usually guaranteed to raise a smile or two in the Ops Centre where few stories either surprise or shock.
 Statistics capture numbers and trends, both of which are important, but neither reveals the narratives that underlie our clients’ crises, or portray the diversity of issues presented.
 What follows is a snapshot of activity during one week.
 Names have been changed, but nothing else!

 Presented with tales of heroism and horrific sights that his ‘Special Forces background’ prevented him from sharing.
 Blamed his problems on PTSD.
 Revealed after routine checks to be a genuine veteran who (“Walter Mitty” style) had greatly ‘embellished’ his short and uneventful service career.
 (Outcome: His real problems are still emerging but he’s making progress).